tianchengzhe/EllipTrack_docs/docs/index.rst

 Software
   MATLAB (Mathworks), R2017a or later.

-  Required toolboxes: System Identification Toolbox, Image Processing Toolbox, Statistics and Machine Learning Toolbox, Parallel Computing Toolbox, and MATLAB Distributed Computing Server.
+  Required toolboxes: System Identification Toolbox, Image Processing Toolbox, Computer Vision Toolbox, Statistics and Machine Learning Toolbox, Parallel Computing Toolbox, and MATLAB Distributed Computing Server.

   A C++ compiler in MATLAB with C++11 support.
 Install a free minGW compiler by following the instruction here_.